tdsmith/blog/_posts/2015-08-15-sdsc-summer-institute-wrapup.markdown

 {% endhighlight %}
 </blockquote>

-Running on the GPU is slower than the numba implementation version for n < about 500,000, but is faster after that.
+Running on the GPU is slower than the numba version for n < about 500,000, but is faster after that.
 I'll look forward to learning which problems can be solved faster on a GPU and how to implement them optimally.

 ## Scaling up, scaling out